 - Be sure to secure the appropriate signatures from your organization (i.e., executive director or person in charge of the organization) before your proposal is submitted.

 - Prepare to have a member of your organization make a brief presentation (about five (5) minutes) about your project to the YAC members.
 You will be notified of the date, time, and location of the meeting following submission of your proposal.
-(Mini-grants do not require a presentation.)
+Applications requesting $300 or less do not require presentations.

 - If you will not be using a computer or typewriter, please be sure your grant application is legible and written in ink.

 If you have questions about the grant application process, please contact a program staff member at 877-354-6881.
 We would be happy to help!

 The ICCF YAC Grant deadline is February 1.
 Applications must be sent to P.O.
 Box 495, Alpena, MI 49707, and be postmarked by February 1.

 About your organization

 - Your organization must provide benefits to those within the geographic area of Iosco County.

 - Your organization must be recognized as a non-profit charitable organization under section 501 (c)(3) of the Internal Revenue Service code.
 (Schools and government agencies are also eligible.
 Grants to religious organizations will be considered only if they serve the general public and do not have religious overtones of a sectarian nature.)
 Proof of non-profit status is required for auditing purposes.

 - A representative from your organization will be required to make a brief presentation to the YAC members.
 You will be notified of the date and location after your proposal has been submitted.